Shopify/ci-queue/ruby/README.md

 #### Limitations

 Because of how `ci-queue` executes the examples, `before(:all)` and `after(:all)` hooks are not supported. `rspec-queue` will explicitly reject them.

+## Custom Redis Expiry

+`ci-queue` expects the Redis server to have an [eviction policy](https://redis.io/docs/manual/eviction/#eviction-policies) of `allkeys-lru`.

+You can also use `--report-expires-in` to set a custom expiration time for all CI Queue keys, this defaults to 8 hours (28,800 seconds)